OcraM17/ColorEnhancement/README.md

 For the LAB color space we decided to repeat the quantization process for the channels A and B obtaining the AB crossentropy-loss.
 For the L channel we computed the euclidean distance between the L channel of the enhanced image and the L channel of the gt-image.
 We computed the overall loss as the weighted sum of the two loss components.

 ### Lab Relu Softmax
-To increase the value of high probable bins in the histogram, we decided to implement the Relu quantization.
+To increase the value of high probable bins in the histogram, we decided to implement the Relu quantization [3].
 With this choice, the high probable bin has the highr value, its nearest bins have a 'medium value' and the the farest bins have a very low value (almost 0).
 This increased the performance of the algorithm.

 ## LCH Quantization Loss
 The RGB enhanced image (and gt) was converted in the LCH color space.
 For the L and C channels, we computed the euclidean distance between the enhanced and gt-image.
 Then we quantized and converted the H channel to distribution.
 The final H loss was computed as the crossentropy between the distribution of the H channel of the enhanced image and the distribution of the H channel of the gt-image.
 Then we computed the final loss as the weighted sum of the L, C and H losses.